The Tragic Death of WWE Legend Eddie Guerrero

 Eddie Guerrero is widely regarded as one of the greatest wrestlers in professional wrestling history.
-His family has earned a grand reputation in the business for bringing forth tremendous talent in the squared circle over the years through three generations.
+His family earned a grand reputation in the business for bringing forth tremendous talent in the squared circle through three generations.

-Eddie Guerrero’s wrestling career
+The start of Eddie Guerrero’s wrestling career

-Eddie Guerrero rise to stardom in WWE
+Guerrero’s rise to stardom in WWE

-Eddie Guerero’s tragic death and legacy
+Eddie Guerero’s tragic death and wrestling legacy

 To me, wrestling is therapy.
 No matter how bad my personal situation is, when I step into the ring, all my troubles disappear.
-My baggage stays in the back where it belongs.
+My baggage stays in the back where it belongs.Eddieu Guerrero